Henrique-Peixoto/Henrique-Peixoto/README.md

 - 🌱 I’m constantly learning front-end development using React, and everything that surrounds it.

-- 📫 How to reach me: LinkedIn https://www.linkedin.com/in/henrique-peixoto-00/
+- 📫 How to reach me: LinkedIn https://www.linkedin.com/in/henrique-peixoto-00/ and academic e-mail hpribeiro@inf.ufrgs.br